Skip to content

 Who will need to register with the NDIS Commission from 1 July 2026?

-From 1 July 2026, all Supported Independent Living (SIL) providers and NDIS platform providers must transition to mandatory registration with the NDIS Quality and Safeguards Commission.
+From 1 July 2026, all Supported Independent Living (SIL) providers and NDIS platform providers must transition to mandatory registration.
 This includes currently unregistered providers in these categories who collect NDIS funds as part of their operations.

 What should SIL and platform providers do to prepare for mandatory registration?

 The NDIS Commission will release further guidance on transition arrangements in early 2026.
-In the meantime, providers should monitor Commission updates, review their internal processes, and consider consulting lawyers and regulatory consultants to prepare for registration, audits, and ongoing compliance obligations.
+Review their internal processes, and consider consulting lawyers and regulatory consultants to prepare for registration, audits, and ongoing compliance obligations.

 Register for our free webinars